-Professor Pamela Bookman teaches Contracts and Civil Procedure.
+Professor Pamela Bookman teaches Civil Procedure, Contracts, and International Litigation and Arbitration.
 Her research interests lie in the intersection of civil procedure and international business law.
 Her work focuses on the challenges of adapting the U.S. domestic judicial system to the complexities of modern transnational disputes.

 Prior to entering academia, Professor Bookman was a Counsel in the New York office of Wilmer Cutler Pickering Hale & Dorr LLP, where she represented clients in complex commercial business disputes with a focus on transnational litigation and maintained an active pro bono practice.